CambridgeStateMachines/bitcoin_math/README.md

 Given a choice between efficiency and readability, I have opted for the latter, for example by avoiding inline functions and macros.

-The result is `bitcoin_math.exe`, a simple menu driven console application which implements functions for the generation of mnemonic phrases, seeds, private keys, extended keys, public keys, and Bitcoin addresses (P2PKH, P2SH-P2WPKH and P2WPKH) using various cryptographic hash functions, arbitrary precision integer math, elliptic curve math, and radix conversions, all built from standard C data types and a few custom structs.
+The result is `bitcoin_math.exe`, a simple menu driven console application which implements functions for the generation of mnemonic phrases, seeds, private keys, extended keys, public keys, and Bitcoin addresses (P2PKH, P2SH-P2WPKH and P2WPKH), together with basic Secp256k1 ECDSA signing and verification, using various cryptographic hash functions, arbitrary precision integer math, elliptic curve math, and radix conversions, all built from standard C data types and a few custom structs.

 Wherever possible, hash digests, MACs, seeds, keys, and addresses are manipulated as arbitrary precision integers, reflecting their essentially numerical nature.
 These numbers are typically rendered onscreen in hex or Bitcoin base 58 format, but can be rendered in any base between 2 and 64 using the base conversion function.